 The final part of Kem One's transformation has been a strengthened focus on ESG, which we believe is imperative to ensure the sustainability of our business model and industry.
-We are committed to reducing our environmental footprint and improving the energy efficiency of our manufacturing, as demonstrated through our commitment to reduce CO2 emissions by 50% from a 2013 baseline.
+We are committed to reducing our environmental footprint and improving the energy efficiency of our manufacturing, as demonstrated through our commitment to reduce $CO_2$ emissions by 50% by 2030 from a 2013 baseline.
 We are a member of the chemical industry's International Responsible Care program, and in 2019, we signed the French business climate pledge.
-In addition, we are signatory to, and an innovative player in, Fret 21, a group of shippers in France committed to reducing emissions, and as part of our participation, we have committed to reducing CO2 produced by transport by 8% by 2023 from 339.4 kg CO2 per shipment unit.
-All of our manufacturing sites are ISO5000 certified sites.
-Between 2013 and 2022, we reduced our energy output per tonne of PVC produced by 12%, and our CO2 equivalent emissions per tonne of PVC produced by 18%, driven by our €167 million investment in the electrolysis conversion at our Lavera site completed in 2017, offset by higher-than-normalemissions related to the restart of the Lavera plant in 2022.
-Between 2016 and 2022, we reduced 40% of vinyl chloride emissions at our sites and our Saint-Fons site cut its volatile organic compounds emissions by 88%.
+In addition, we are signatory to, and an innovative player in Fret 21 charter initiative, a group of shippers in France committed to reducing emissions, and as part of our participation, we have reduced scope 3 $CO_2$ downstream emissions linked to transport by 9.3% between June 2020 and June 2023 (1406 tons $CO_2$ equivalent).

+All of our manufacturing sites are ISO50001 certified sites.
+This certification recognizes the continual improvement process implemented at all sites, through an energy efficiency plan and supporting functions (manufacturing, engineering, purchasing and supply chain, processes).
+Between 2013 and 2023, we reduced our energy output per tonne of PVC produced by 12% and our absolute CO2 equivalent emissions by 6%, mainly driven by our €167 million investment in the electrolysis conversion at our Lavera site completed in 2017.
+We will continue to invest into the use of refrigerant gases with low global warming potential, such as NH3, propylene or CO2.
 We continue to set targets and implement strategies that confirm our commitment to reducing our carbon emissions.
+For example, we plan to launch a new membrane electrolysis unit at Fos sur Mer in 2025, which is expected to reduce our annual carbon emissions by approximately 50,000 TCO2.